Lotti Brown header

 They seemed to be able to keep their balance well, though, clambering and fluttering, although at one point one was clinging onto the bottom of the nest almost upside down, and flapping!

-I was worried that the whole of the nest might come loose and drop!
+I was very worried that the whole of the nest might come loose and drop!

 I had thought that the older ones were ready to fledge.
 By late afternoon, sure enough, there were just three in the nest...